Jettharak/TestRobot/readme.txt

 path src -> RobotExam -> RobotMain.java

 How to run
-applicatin no need to setup.
+application no need to setup.
 1.go to [bin] folder.
 2.click [RobotRun.bat] file to run.
-application run on command prompt. remark I use jdk22 if you use java version below jdk22 may be error occur.
+remark I use jdk22 if you use java version below jdk22 may be error occur.

 how to use